 your employer controls what you do and lays down how and when you do it, and can discipline you for not working during the set hours.

-There have been many hundreds of employment tribunal cases involving employers disputing whether someone is a worker, employee or a self-employed person.
-The law governing employment status is extremely complex, and bad employers are constantly devising different mechanisms for avoiding employment rights, tax and National Insurance.
+There have been hundreds of employment tribunal cases involving employers disputing whether someone is a worker, employee or a self-employed person.
+Bad employers are constantly devising different mechanisms for avoiding employment rights, tax and National Insurance.

 Join a union if you have concerns over your employment status.
 Use our Union Finder tool to find the best union for you.